jjfraney/mpc4j/src/site/markdown/index.md

-A library of Java immutable value objects representing text commands and responses of the Media Player Daemon (MPD, https://www.musicpd.org/) protocol.
+A Java library of components that represent text commands and responses of the Media Player Daemon's protocol.

 #Background
-MPD [(Music Player Daemon)](http://www.musicpd.org)is a media player on linux.
+MPD [(Music Player Daemon)](http://www.musicpd.org) is a media player on linux.
 It can be controlled remotely and so offers a control protocol.
 The protocol is text based.
 A client (e.g., the mpc command line utility) would send UTF-8 encoded text terminated by a newline (i.e., a line)